 All Erasmus+ mobility must be recognised as part of your Brunel University London degree programme.
 The most common method of recognition in the framework of the Erasmus+ programme is the European Credit Transfer System (ECTS).
 UK credits are ordinarily converted into ECTS on the basis of 2 UK credits = 1 ECTS.

 If you are interested in taking part in the Erasmus+ programme, you first need to find out if we have an agreement in your subject area.
-You can then contact your personal tutor or the Academic Partnerships Office to discuss how going on an exchange would fit into your degree programme and determine your eligibility.
+You can then contact your Academic Exchange Coordinator or the student mobility team to discuss how going on an exchange would fit into your degree programme and determine your eligibility.

-The Academic Partnerships Office will normally hold an information session in October and then you will need to submit an internal application by February.
-Once your Academic Exchange Coordinator nominates you, the Academic Partnerships Office will contact you and provide further guidance.
+Once your Academic Exchange Coordinator nominates you, the student mobility team will contact you and provide further guidance.

 It is your responsibility to contact the host university to complete and submit their application form (normally available on their website) and accommodation application.